Tired of Reading? Please listen to the blog

 If you have failed to secure a medical seat in medical schools in South Africa, there is no need to discard your dreams.
 You can still have better opportunities when you expand your search outside the country.

-Studying medicine abroad is an exciting and challenging ordeal that brings students more experience and exposure.
-It can also be an excellent opportunity to explore your options of pursuing a medical career or higher studies abroad.
+Studying medicine abroad is an exciting and challenging ordeal.
+It brings students more experience and exposure.
+Additionally, it can be an opportunity to explore your options of pursuing a medical career or higher studies abroad.

 How Long Will It Take to Become a Doctor in South Africa?

 It is hard to answer how many years to become a doctor in South Africa because there are various routes to pursue medical education.
-So, if you are wondering how many years to become a doctor in South Africa, you can roughly estimate five years for the base course and 2–3 more years for mandatory practice as per the HPCSA policy, and 2–4 more years if you intend to specialize.
+So, if you are wondering how many years it’ll take to become a doctor in South Africa, you can roughly estimate five years for the base course.
+Add 2–3 more years for mandatory practice as per the HPCSA policy, and 2–4 more years if you intend to specialize.

 Zambia has become a significant hub for commerce and education in the African continent.
 Known for its linear economic reforms, growth, and diversity, Zambia is a great place to study and work.